 Snoring & Its Effect On Oral Health

 Snoring is a harsh sound that occurs during sleep.
 It happens because of the air when flows relaxed the tissues.
 This soft tissue vibrates when you breathe.
 It is a common problem among men and women and may occur mostly in night.
 However, for some people, it can be a chronic condition.
-In addition to that, it can also affect your partner and will have an impact on your sleep as well.
+In “impact of snoring on oral hygiene”impact of snoring on oral hygieneaddition to that, it can also affect your partner and will have an impact on your sleep as well.
 If you snore occasionally, you can overcome this problem by changing your lifestyle, such as losing weight, sleep on your side, and avoid drinking alcohol before bedtime.
 On the other hand, if you snore regularly, you should ask for medical assistance.

 What Causes Snoring?